- 75-25 JV with SSR Mining (formerly Silver Standard Resources Inc.)

-- Chinchillas deposit to be developed into satellite open-pit mine
+- Chinchillas deposit being developed into satellite open-pit mine

 - Low capex and fast-tracked development using infrastructure from the Pirquitas mine

 - On-going production of Silver concentrate from Pirquitas stockpile processing

 On March 31, 2017 Golden Arrow received the required notice from SSR Mining.
 (NASDAQ/TSX: SSRM,"SSRM”) to exercise its option on the Chinchillas project and form a joint venture to combine the Chinchillas project with the producing Pirquitas Mine into a single new operation.
 The joint venture is owned on a 75% / 25% basis by SSRM and GRG, respectively.
 SSRM is the operator and reports the detailed operational results in their quarterly reporting, which is available on their website or SEDAR profile.
 The final permit (“EIA”) for Chinchillas was received at the end of December 2017, and construction and development activities are underway.
 The first delivery of ore to the mill is expected in the second half of 2018.